wizcamp/wizcamp-realms-demo/session-guides/SESSION-10.md

 <a id="ask-the-ai"></a>

-## 🤖 Ask the AI — Version Control & Deployment
+## 🤖 Ask the AI — Publishing Your Game

 You just published your trivia game to the internet using development workflows — excellent work!